nandac/letterloom/docs/manual.typ

 === Mandatory Parameters

-This section delves into the mandatory parameters of the `letterloom` package, which define key elements of a letter, including the sender, recipient, date, and signature.
+This section covers the mandatory parameters of the `letterloom` package, which define the essential elements of a letter including the sender, recipient, date, and signature.

 #v(10pt)